grantcodes/postrchild-extension/README.md

 After that when you browse to your own website you should see a button to add a new post, or if you are viewing a single post, a button to edit that post.

-At the moment the editor only supports `name` and `content` properties.

 ### New Post Template

+There are a number of options to add a new post template.

+My personal favorite is to create a special new post page that you can visit on your site to autoload the editor.
+You probably want to no-index the page, but it doesn't need to be secure as the editor is only loaded in your browser, other people cannot post to your website.
+The template should follow the same rules as below but also add the `postrchild-template` classname to the `h-entry` and the extension will automatically load the new post editor on your site if you are logged in.

 When creating a new inline post for you to edit, the extension tries to grab the first post on the page and use that as a template.
 But this can lead to some visual formatting issues.

 So you have the option to include a "New Post Template" which will be injected and editor fields will be loaded into it.

-It should have a `h` tag with a `p-name` class and an empty element with a class of `e-content`.
+It should have a container with a `h-entry` class, with a `p-name` class element and another element with a class of `e-content`.

 For example I use something like this for my own site: